Digital Services Act: Reactions

+Reactions to the Digital Services Act have been mixed, with several academics, journalists, and human rights organizations welcoming an effort to regulate platforms and create consumer protections for its users.
+Others do not see the laws as going far enough, while the companies regulated by the laws and right-wing and libertarian politicians and journalists criticize the extent of its regulation.

+Prior to its implementation, some academics have expressed concerns that the Digital Services Act might be too rigid and prescribed, excessively focused on individual content decisions or vague risk assessments.

+The European Federation of Journalists asked EU legislators to further increase the transparency of platforms' recommendation systems via the DSA.

+Mike Masnick criticised the act for not including provisions that would have required a court order for the removal of illegal content.

+The DSA was welcomed by some EU media.

-Media reactions to the Digital Services Act have been generally positive.
-In January 2022, the editorial board of The Washington Post stated that the U.S. could learn from these rules, while whistleblower Frances Haugen stated that it could set a "gold standard" of regulation worldwide.
-Tech journalist Casey Newton has argued that the Digital Services Act will shape US tech policy.
-Techdirt criticized the Digital Services Act, calling it the "EU's technocratic desire to overregulate the internet" that will "cause real problems" and argued that the DSA would stifle innovation.
+In January 2022, the editorial board of The Washington Post stated that the U.S. could learn from these rules, while Frances Haugen stated that it could set a "gold standard" of regulation worldwide.

-Scholars have begun critically examining the Digital Services Act.
-Some academics have expressed concerns that the Digital Services Act might be too rigid and prescribed, excessively focused on individual content decisions or vague risk assessments.
+Tech journalist Casey Newton has argued that the DSA will shape US tech policy.

+Mike Masnick of Techdirt praised the DSA for ensuring the right to pay for digital services anonymously.

 Civil Society organisations such as Electronic Frontier Foundation have called for stronger privacy protections.
 Human Rights Watch has welcomed the transparency and user remedies but called for an end to abusive surveillance and profiling.
 Amnesty International has welcomed many aspects of the proposal in terms of fundamental rights balance, but also asked for further restrictions on advertising.
 Advocacy organisation Avaaz has compared the Digital Services Act to the Paris Agreement for climate change.

-Tech companies have repeatedly criticised the heavy burden of the rules and the alleged lack of clarity of the Digital Services Act, and have been accused of lobbying to undermine some of the more far-reaching demands by law-makers, notably on bans for targeted advertising, and a high-profile apology from Sundar Pichai to Thierry Breton on leaked plans by Google to lobby against the Digital Services Act.